 I offer several editing services for a wide variety of manuscripts.
 While I am most familiar with YA, NA, and adult fiction, particularly in the genres of fantasy, horror, paranormal, and sci-fi, I do accept manuscripts from other categories.
 However, I won't accept erotica or excessively violent pieces.
 I have additional experience with nonfiction and technical pieces, but my services for those are extremely limited, as I much prefer editing fiction.
-Most nonfiction pieces I edit are articles, blog posts, and manuals/how-to books.
+Most nonfiction pieces I edit are short articles and blog posts.

-Although my services are catered toward indie authors, I work with traditionally published authors as well.
-I specialize in copy and line editing; however, a vast number of the projects I work on involve content and developmental edits.
+Although my services are geared toward indie authors, I work with traditionally published authors as well.
+Copy and line editing are specialties of mine.
+That being said, a vast number of the requests I receive involve developmental editing.

 All documents are kept completely confidential, and all rights are retained by the author.
-I use the latest edition of the Chicago Manual of Style as my style guide and do all my edits in Microsoft Word using the Track Changes feature.
-Edits in another software program, such as Scrivener, Google Docs, etc., are available at slightly higher rates.
-I am registered with the state of Pennsylvania and have been verified on Reedsy, Facebook, and Google+.
+I use the latest edition of the Chicago Manual of Style as my style guide and do all my edits in Microsoft Word using the Track Changes and commenting features.
+Any change or suggestion I make is always backed up with a rule or reason.
+If it’s simply a personal preference, I’ll let you know that too.
+My business is registered with the state of Pennsylvania and has been verified on Reedsy, Facebook, and Google.

 Not sure if you're ready for the editing stage?
 Learn when it's time to call in a professional.